chuckmasterson/chuckmasterson.github.io/_posts/2019-09-17-on-anarchists-trains-babies.md

 I am, a voyeuristic alien peeking over my friends’ and cousins’[^2] shoulders for the first time.
 It’s so much fun.

-[^2]: Plural possessive on purpose; I’ve also tried with less success to spy on my other cousin
+[^2]: Plural possessive on purpose; I've also taken a quick look or two at my other cousin Katie
-    Katie.
+    with her babies.